remotephone/blog.rmtph.one/_posts/2016-12-19-Installing_Jekyll_For_Security_Admins.md

 	* I used ubuntu 16.04.
 You can use whatever you want, but you're on your own.
 	* Run the following:
 	    sudo apt-get install ruby ruby-dev make gcc git
-	* Create a new repository manually using the github documentation - also [linked](https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/) above
+	* Create a new repository manually using the [github documentation](https://help.github.com/articles/using-jekyll-as-a-static-site-generator-with-github-pages/)